bbor/hier-db/README.md

 ### .config

 The `.config` property stores the current set of options being used by the database.
-It's constructed from default settings, overlaid by the settings you pass in when you create the `mix-db` object (if any).
+It's constructed from default settings, overlaid by the settings you pass in when you create the `hier-db` object (if any).
 See the [Configuration settings](#configuration-settings) section above.

 >	**NOTE:** Don't change these values after you start adding items to the database!